bytedeco/javacpp/README.txt

 ==Changes==

+===September 15, 2013 version 0.6===
+ * Added new very preliminary `Parser` to produce Java interface files almost automatically from C/C++ header files; please refer to the new JavaCPP Presets subproject for details
  * When catching a C++ exception, the first class declared after `throws` now gets thrown (issue #36) instead of `RuntimeException`, which is still used by default
  * Fixed Java resource leak after catching a C++ exception
  * Upgraded references of the Android NDK to version r9